-Two bills addressing the issue, S. 6, Title X and S. 157, have been introduced.
-The bills would build on existing EPA authority to oversee chemical facilities, but would require consultation with DHS.
-Both bills are similar to S. 1602, as reported in the 107th Congress (S.Rept.
-107-342).
+S. 6, Title X, and S. 157/H.R.
+1861 contain provisions similar to S. 1602 in the 107th Congress.
+These bills would build on existing EPA authority to oversee chemical facilities, but would require consultation with DHS.
 They would require EPA to designate "certain combinations of chemical sources and substances of concern" as high priority categories based on the severity of the threat posed by an unauthorized release, proximity to population centers, and other criteria, and to require owners and operators of facilities within high priority categories to conduct vulnerability assessments, identify hazards, and prepare prevention, preparedness, and response plans to eliminate or significantly lessen the potential consequences of an unauthorized release.
+Plans would be required to incorporate inherently safer technology, if practicable.
 Copies of vulnerability assessments and plans would be submitted to EPA and updated periodically.

-S. 6 and S. 157 would protect vulnerability assessments and plans from public disclosure under FOIA, but the non-disclosure provisions of these bills differ considerably from those in P.L.
+S. 6 and S. 157/H.R.
+1861 would protect vulnerability assessments and plans from public disclosure under FOIA, but the non-disclosure provisions of these bills differ considerably from those in P.L.
 107-296.
-Generally, compared to the law's exemption from FOIA for voluntarily submitted "critical infrastructure information," the Senate bills introduced to date appear to exempt a narrower range of information from disclosure under FOIA, equivalent to exemptions allowed by FOIA itself.
-In addition, the bills would allow disclosure of information under state or local laws, if the state or local government received the information independently of DHS.
+Generally, compared to that law's exemption from FOIA for voluntarily submitted "critical infrastructure information," these Senate bills (but not S. 994 nor S. 2901, discussed below) appear to exempt a narrower range of information from disclosure under FOIA, equivalent to exemptions allowed by FOIA itself.
+In addition, S. 6 and S. 157/H.R.
+1861 would allow disclosure of information under state or local laws, if the state or local government received the information independently of DHS.
 And they provide no civil liability immunity for those who submit information nor criminal penalties for unauthorized disclosure.
 For more on issues related to information disclosure, see CRS Report RL31547, Critical Infrastructure Information Disclosure and Homeland Security.

-S. 6 and S. 157 direct EPA to review each assessment and plan, determine compliance, and certify that determination.
+S. 6 and S. 157/H.R.
+1861 would direct EPA to review each assessment and plan, determine compliance, and certify that determination.
 The bills provide for early review and certification of assessments and plans submitted before EPA issues regulations.
-EPA would be authorized to issue compliance orders 30 days after notifying a chemical source that its assessment or plan is inadequate and offering compliance assistance, if the plan is not revised to comply with EPA requirements.
-If DHS notified a chemical source that its plan or implementation was insufficient to address a threat of terrorist attack, and the chemical source took inadequate action in response to that notice, DHS would be authorized to secure necessary relief to abate the threat from the district court in which the threat exists.
+EPA would be authorized to issue compliance orders 30 days after notifying a chemical source that its assessment or plan was inadequate and offering compliance assistance, if the plan was not revised to comply with EPA requirements.
+If DHS notified a chemical source that its plan or implementation was insufficient to address a threat of terrorist attack, and the chemical source took inadequate action in response to that notice, DHS would be authorized to secure necessary relief to abate the threat from a district court in the district where the threat exists.